Chapter 3 Infectious Diseases Related to Travel

 Measles virus is a member of the genus Morbillivirus of the family Paramyxoviridae.

-Measles is transmitted primarily from person to person by large respiratory droplets but can also spread by the airborne route as aerosolized droplet nuclei.
+Measles is transmitted from person to person primarily by the airborne route as aerosolized droplet nuclei.
 Infected people are usually contagious from 4 days before until 4 days after rash onset.
-Measles is among the most contagious viral diseases known; secondary attack rates are >90% in susceptible household and institutional contacts.
+Measles is among the most contagious viral diseases known; secondary attack rates are ≥90% in susceptible household and institutional contacts.
 Humans are the only natural host for sustaining measles virus transmission, which makes global eradication of measles feasible.

-The number of reported measles cases in the United States has declined from nearly 900,000 annually in the early 1940s to 37–220 cases annually from 2001 through 2013.
+The number of reported measles cases in the United States has declined from nearly 900,000 annually in the early 1940s to 37–667 cases annually from 2001 through 2015.
 As a result of high vaccination coverage and better measles control in the Americas, in 2000, measles in the United States was declared eliminated (defined as the absence of endemic measles virus transmission in a defined geographic area for ≥12 months in the presence of a well-performing surveillance system).
-In 2002, indigenous measles virus circulation was interrupted in the entire Western Hemisphere, and measles elimination has been maintained in the region through high vaccination coverage.
-However, measles virus continues to be imported into the region, including into the United States, from other parts of the world.
-Globally, an estimated 20 million people are infected with measles each year.
+In 2002, indigenous measles virus circulation was interrupted in the entire Western Hemisphere.
+However, measles virus continues to be imported into the region from other parts of the world, and recent outbreaks resulting from measles virus importations highlight the challenges faced in maintaining elimination.
+Globally, in 2014, the annual reported measles incidence was 40 cases per million population.
 Given the large global incidence and high communicability of the disease, travelers may be exposed to the virus in almost any country they visit, particularly those outside the Western Hemisphere, where measles is endemic or where large outbreaks are occurring.
-In recent years, measles has been imported into the United States from frequently visited countries, including England, France, Germany, India, and the Philippines, where large outbreaks have been reported.
+In recent years, measles has been imported into the United States from frequently visited countries, including the United Kingdom, France, Germany, India, and the Philippines, where large outbreaks have been reported.
 Most measles cases imported into the United States have come from unvaccinated US residents who became infected while traveling abroad, became symptomatic after returning to the United States, and in some cases infected others in their communities, causing outbreaks.
 Additional information on global measles control efforts is available on the Measles & Rubella Initiative website at www.measlesrubellainitiative.org.

-Laboratory criteria for diagnosis include any of the following: a positive serologic test for measles IgM, IgG seroconversion, a significant rise in measles IgG level by any standard serologic assay, isolation of measles virus, or identification by PCR of measles virus RNA from a clinical specimen.
+Laboratory criteria for diagnosis include any of the following: a positive serologic test for measles IgM, IgG seroconversion or a significant rise in measles IgG level by any standard serologic assay, isolation of measles virus, or detection of measles virus RNA by RT-PCR.

 A clinical case of measles illness is characterized by all of the following: